Height Pairing on Higher Cycles and Mixed Hodge Structures II: Spaces of differential forms

 \end{df} \begin{rmk} A function $f\in E_{X}^0(\si A,\rd B)$ satisfies in particular that, for any neighborhood $V$ adapted to $D$, there is a integer $N_{1}$ and for every integer $N_{2}$ there is a constant $C_{N_{1},N_{2}}$ such that

 Since $N_{1}$ is fixed this means that when we approach a component of $A$, say $z_{i}=0$, $i\in I_{A}$, the function $f$ can grow at most like a power of $|\log |z_{i}||$, but since $N_{2}$ can be arbitrarily negative, when we approach a component of $B$, say $z_{j}$, $j\in I_{B}$, then the function $f$ should go to zero faster than any quotient $1/|\log |z_{i}||^{k}$, $k>0$.
 This is the reason for the terminology slowly increasing/rapidly decreasing.
 We also point out that a rapidly decreasing function $f\in E_{X}^0(\rd B)$ extends continuously to $B$ taking the value $0$ but does not extend smoothly.
-For instance the function $z^{2}/\bar z$ is rapidly decreasing with respect to $\{z=0\}$ but it is not smooth. \end{rmk}
+For instance the function $z^{2}/\bar z$ is rapidly decreasing with respect to $\{z=0\}$ but it is not smooth.
+It is instructive to check that the function $z^{2}/\bar z$ satisfies the condition \eqref{eq:15}. \end{rmk}

 Clearly, $\sE_{X}^\ast(\si A,\rd B)$ has a real structure $\sE_{X,\R}^\ast(\si A,\rd B)$ and a bigrading

 The following result is a combination of \cite{BCLR:_temper_delig_shimur}, propositions 2.16 and 2.17.
 Can be proved using the techniques of \cite[Proposition 2.17]{BCLR:_temper_delig_shimur}. \begin{thm} For every $p\ge 0$ the sequence